-The Scholarship of Learning and Teaching Committee advises and reports to Academic Board via the Learning and Teaching Committee (LTC) on the management and support of scholarship at the Institution.
-It monitors the alignment of the Scholarship of Learning and Teaching Policy and principles with others at the Institution and works to ensure that assurance processes for scholarship within the Institution meet the requirements of the Higher Education Standards Framework (HESF).
+The Scholarly Practice Committee advises and reports to Academic Board on the management and support of scholarly practice at the Institution.
+It monitors the alignment of the Scholarship and Scholarly Practice Policy and principles with others at the Institution and works to ensure that assurance processes for scholarship within the Institution meet the requirements of the Higher Education Standards Framework (HESF).

-The functions of the Scholarship of Learning and Teaching Committee are to:
+The functions of the Scholarly Practice Committee are to:

-- a. oversee the management and analysis of data on scholarly activity and outputs at the Institution: - b. report on scholarly activity, initiatives and outputs to Academic Board and the LTC as required; - c. assess applications for scholarship awards against criteria and make recommendations to the LTC for approval and reporting to Academic Board; - d. manage the scholarship budget as advised by the LTC, and its Chair; - e. assess and approve (or not) applications for financial or in-kind support for scholarly activity in consultation with the Chair, LTC who is tasked to report this information to Academic Board; - f. advise and report on the allocation of funds for supporting and managing scholarship to the LTC and Academic Board; - g. commission scholarly initiatives designed to innovate or address areas of concern in the context of learning and teaching through action research or other appropriate methodologies in consultation with the Chair, LTC; - h. provide advice to Academic Board on the equitable allocation of scholarship funding via the Chair, LTC; - i. work to ensure that assurance processes with respect to scholarship, meet the requirements of the HESF in collaboration with the Vice President (Quality Assurance and Accreditation); - j. evaluate the impact of scholarly initiatives at the Institution over time and in annual reports; and - k. oversee ethical processes and practices in the context of scholarship at the Institution and the performance of the Ethics Director to that end.
+- a. oversee the management and analysis of data on scholarly activity and outputs at the Institution: - b. report on scholarly activity, initiatives and outputs to Academic Board as required; - c. assess applications for scholarship awards and grants against criteria and make recommendations to the Academic Board for approval; - d. manage the scholarship budget e as advised by the Chair; - e. assess and approve applications for financial or in-kind support for scholarly activity in consultation with the DVC (Learning and Teaching); - f. advise and report on the allocation of funds for supporting and managing scholarship to the Academic Board; - commission scholarly initiatives designed to innovate or address areas of concern in the context of learning and teaching through action research or other appropriate methodologies in consultation with the DVC (Learning and Teaching); - h. provide advice to Academic Board on the equitable allocation of scholarship funding: - i. work to ensure that assurance processes with respect to scholarship, meet the requirements of the HESF in collaboration with the Chief Quality Officer; - j. evaluate the impact of scholarly initiatives at the Institution over time and in annual reports; - k. oversee ethical processes and practices in the context of scholarship at the Institution and the performance of the Chair, Scholarly Practice Committee to that end; and - I. approve ethics applications for scholarly research that is undertaken at the Institution as per the Human Research Ethics Policy.

-The protocols for membership of the Scholarship of Learning and Teaching Committee are:
+The protocols for membership of the Scholarly Practice Committee are:

 - a.
 Where a member is unable to attend, a representative or an alternate may be nominated with the approval of the Chair, and is considered a voting member in an absent member's stead. - b.
 Membership is determined by virtue of employment in particular staff positions with the exception of two scholarship champions. - c.
-Non-members such as staff or independent external experts may be invited by the Chair to meetings where their expertise brings necessary insights to a particular task. - d.
-The membership of scholarship champions will be two years however a champion may be reappointed following a period of two years of non-membership.
+Non-members such as staff or independent external experts may be coopted by the Chair to meetings where their expertise brings necessary insights to a particular task. - d.
+The membership of scholarship champions will be two years however a champion may be reappointed following a period of two years of non-membership. - e.

-e.
 Should the Chair be unavoidably absent for that meeting, he/she may nominate an alternate.